Paper money: Novelty

-The universal appeal and instant recognition of paper money have resulted in a plethora of novelty merchandise that is designed to have the appearance of paper currency.
+Because many people recognize the design of paper money, companies create various novelty products that look like currency.
+These items are designed to resemble banknotes from different countries.
 These items cover nearly every class of product.
 Cloth material printed with banknote patterns is used for clothing, bed linens, curtains, upholstery, and more.
 Acrylic paperweights and even toilet seats with bank notes embedded inside are also common.
 Items that resemble stacks of bank notes and can be used as a seat or ottoman are also available.

 Manufacturers of these items must take into consideration when creating these products whether the product could be construed as counterfeiting.
 Overlapping note images and/or changing the dimensions of the reproduction to be at least 50% smaller or 50% larger than the original are some ways to avoid the risk of being considered a counterfeit.
 But in cases where realism is the goal, other steps may be necessary.
 For example, in the stack of banknotes seat mentioned earlier, the decal used to create the product would be considered counterfeit.
 However, once the decal has been affixed to the resin stack shell and cannot be peeled off, the final product is no longer at risk of being classified as counterfeit, even though the resulting appearance is realistic.